flamerged/things3-mcp/README.md

 - `id`: The TODO's unique identifier (required)

 #### `todos_create`
-Create a new TODO with full property support.
+Create a new TODO with full property support (automatically creates tags if they don't exist).

 **Parameters:**
 - `title`: Task title (required)